Blender vs. Keyshot - Comparison Guide

 Animation

 3D animation has increased in popularity over the past few decades.
-Now, programs like Keyshot and Blender make it easy for nearly anyone to create detailed 3D animations for storytelling, marketing, or just for fun.
-Keyshot features animation tools that allow you to ‘shoot’ your animation from a camera path, zoom in during a scene, and even adjust the focus of the ‘camera’.
+Now, programs like KeyShot and Blender, and even when compared to Premiere Pro, make it easy for nearly anyone to create detailed 3D animations for storytelling, marketing, or just for fun.
+KeyShot Animation tools allow you to ‘shoot’ your animation from a camera path, zoom in during a scene, and even adjust the focus of the ‘camera,’ making it a strong contender when evaluating KeyShot vs. Blender for animation.
 Blender has a wide range of animation tools that make it simple to rig a character, create nonlinear animation, and sync sound.
 Both programs have incredible animation features, but Blender seems to have more tools and options overall.

 Photo by Petar Petkovski on Unsplash